Zaishui Art Museum

 THE EXPERIENCE

-Sensors connect a cacao tree in Indonesia to its digital counterpart in the Zaishui Art Museum in China.
-Reconnecting people to the origin of their food.
-The artwork shows in real time how the cacao tree in Indonesia drinks, grows, and suffers from environmental changes.
+Sensors connect a cacao tree in Indonesia to its digital counterpart in the Zaishui Art Museum in China, reconnecting people to the origin of their food through a direct link between cultivation and consumption.

 Studio Director